 When the base rate first dropped, it was a good time to apply for a standard variable rate or tracker mortgage to benefit from the low interest rate.
 However, numerous lenders have since withdrawn several types of mortgages, particularly tracker mortgages, following the last cut to the base rate.

-New applications have become difficult to process – for example, with the suspension of on-site property valuations – but that doesn’t mean you can’t speak to your broker for advice and begin preparations for when the market returns to normal.
-There are lots of things you can do to prepare for your mortgage application so being in lockdown is a good time to get everything organized.
+New applications have become difficult to process — for example, with the suspension of on-site property valuations.
+But that doesn’t mean you can’t speak to your broker for advice and begin preparations for when the market returns to normal.
+There are lots of things you can do to prepare for your mortgage application.
+Therefore, being in lockdown is a good time to get everything organized.

 In the meantime, lenders are finding alternative ways to process mortgage applications, such as using remote valuations.
-Once you have a mortgage offer, it will be valid for 6 months so you can still benefit from the low interest rate and submit your application for an agreement in principle.
+Once you have a mortgage offer, it will be valid for 6 months.
+This means you can still benefit from the low interest rate and submit your application for an agreement in principle.